pyvec/cz.pycon.org-2016/README.md

 PyConCZ 2016
 ============

-PyCon CZ is coming back to Brno for it's second edition on 1-4th Semptember 2016.
+PyCon CZ is coming back to Brno for it's second edition on 28-30th October 2016.

 Contributing
 ------------